 Adrian Chandler : violin

 Born on Merseyside in 1974, Adrian Chandler studied modern and baroque violin at the Royal College of Music with Rodney Friend and Catherine Mackintosh.
-Whilst a student at the RCM he founded the ensemble La Serenissima with whom he has since performed numerous solo recitals and Vivaldi concerti in major festivals such as Spitalfields, Chelsea, Southwark, Cheltenham, Lichfield, Bruges, South Bank Early Music Festival and York Early Music Festival, as well as in concert series in Germany, Italy, Denmark, Spain, Mexico, Malta, Ireland and the UK.
+Whilst a student at the RCM he founded the ensemble La Serenissima with whom he has since performed numerous solo recitals and Vivaldi concerti in major festivals such as Spitafields, Chelsea, Southwark, Cheltenham, Lake District Summer Music, Lichfield, Bruges, South Bank Early Music Festival and York Early Music Festival, as well as in concert series in Denmark, Germany, Ireland, Israel, Italy, Malta, Mexico, Spain and the UK.

-Adrian was awarded a three year AHRC (Arts and Humanities Research Council) fellowship at Southampton University in order to research the development of the North Italian violin concerto between 1690 and 1740.
+Adrian was awarded a three year AHRC (Arts and Humanities Research Council) fellowship in 2006 at Southampton University in order to research the development of the North Italian violin concerto between 1690 and 1740.
 The culmination of this project was the release of the third CD of the North Italian Violin Concerto series.
-In 2009, Vivaldi – The French Connection marked the start of an exploration into the solo wind concertos of Vivaldi which continued in 2010 with Vivaldi – Gods, Emperors and Angels and in 2011 with Vivaldi – The French Connection 2.
-His academic interests have seen articles published by Early Music Today and Classic FM magazines.
+Adrian has since been appointed as a Turner Sims Professor at the University of Southampton.

 - View the Concert Diary